evmin/camel-kubernetes-demo/readme.md

 ### Hawtio

-When running Apache Camel solution, on the fly introspection of the Camel context can be the key to a quick issue resolutioin.
+When running Apache Camel solution, on the fly introspection of the Camel context can be the key to a quick issue resolution.
 [Hawtio UI](http://hawt.io/) offers such possibility through its Camel plugin (and even allows route modifications!).

 Yet it would be impractical to deploy the UI component with every solution.

 Luckily Hawtio can also be started as [a standalone application](http://hawt.io/getstarted/index.html) - it just needs the access to Jolokia JMX endpoint.
-Which already has been enabled in the application - by Springboot!
+Which already has been enabled in the application - by Spring Boot!

 build.grade excerpt: